 Request for Entry of Default (CIV-100): Requests a default judgment from the judge.

 Judgment for Unlawful Detainer (UD-110): This form officially states the judge’s determination of whether the plaintiff (landlord) or defendant (tenant) prevails.

-Writ of Possession (EJ-130): Once approved by the court, this form enables a landlord to ask the sheriff to remove their tenant.
+Writ of Possession (EJ-130): Once the court approves, this form enables a landlord to ask the sheriff to remove their tenant.

 A complete list of California eviction-related forms can be found at the California Courts website.

 Eviction Information for California Landlords and Tenants